Adarsh-0001/File-System-Organiser/README.md

 If you encounter any issues or have suggestions for improvement, feel free to open an issue.

 ## Acknowledgments
-Thanks to the Node.js and npm communities for their valuable packages.
+*Thanks to the Node.js and npm communities for their valuable packages.*
-Special thanks to OpenAI for language model support.
+*Special thanks to [@jasbir96](https://github.com/Jasbir96) and OpenAI for language model support.*

 ```sql
 Copy and paste this markdown content into your README file.
 Feel free to make any additional modifications or add more details as needed for your project.